 Run the VM

-At this point, you have a ready-to-use OpenNebula frontend connected with the KVM hypervisor on the Packet and you are ready to deploy your VMs.
-You can do it using the Sunstone frontend or just by typing
+At this point, you have a ready-to-use OpenNebula frontend connected with the KVM hypervisor on Packet and you’ll be ready to deploy your VMs.
+You can do so by using Sunstone or just by typing

 # onetemplate instantiate 0

 For the demo purposes, we chose the default appliance to be our WordPress service app.
 So when your first VM is running, go to the public IP of the VM and you should get a bootstrapped WordPress webpage.
 To see the VM public IP address run